Bili-Sakura/DSTGPT/README.md

 ]
 ```

-`chinese_dst.txt` and `chinese_ds.txt` are directly copied from DST/DS source files (originally in .po) which contain the translated strings for all the text seen in the game.
+`chinese_dst.txt` and `chinese_ds.txt` are directly copied from DST/DS source files (originally in .po) which contain the translation for all the text seen in the game.
+It is supposed to augument the multi-linguo capability for DST-GPT.
 Here is an example of element in the txt file.

 ```txt
 #.
 STRINGS.NAMES.DEERCLOPS
 msgctxt "STRINGS.NAMES.DEERCLOPS"